Information and Its Counterfeits: Propaganda, Misinformation and Disinformation

 When you read documents or listen to audio or video files that characterize opinions or positions in terms of their integrity or moral content, you may well be in the presence of propaganda.
 Remember, the purpose of propaganda is to instill a particular attitude: to encourage you to think a particular way.
 Think for yourself: base your opinion on the facts, not the hype.

-One of the most popular forms of misinformation on the Internet, especially e-mail, is the passing along of urban legends.
-Urban legends are fabricated or untrue stories that are passed along by sincere people who believe them...and feel the need to "inform" others.
+One of the most popular forms of misinformation on the Internet is the passing along of "urban legends."
+Urban legends are fabricated or untrue stories that are passed along by sincere people who believe them, and then "inform" others.

 Misinformation is perhaps the most difficult information lookalike to diagnose.
 Why?
 What strategies could you develop to determine whether what you are reading constitutes information or misinformation?

-Urban legends, unlike Mr. Bush's acronym problem, sometimes begin in malice.
-They become misinformation when they are repeated by sincerely misguided people.
+Urban legends sometimes begin in malice, but then become misinformation when they are repeated by sincerely misguided people.
 Everybody makes mistakes...check the validity of everything you read before you put your belief in it and use it.

 One of the most notorious uses of disinformation was the dissemination of anti-Semitic speeches and writing by the Nazi party in Germany during the 1930s and 1940s.
 Unfortunately, disinformation didn't end with World War II.
 In fact, the Internet is an excellent vehicle for disinformation.